Docs

 Endpoints

-To add endpoints to the server, you can pass endpoints that requires an object with the key being any string and teh value being AuthEndpoint.
+To add endpoints to the server, you can pass endpoints which requires an object with the key being any string and the value being an AuthEndpoint.

 To create an Auth Endpoint you'll need to import createAuthEndpoint from better-auth.

-Better auth uses a library called Better Call to create endpoints.
-Better call is a simple web framework made by the same author of Better Auth.
+Better Auth uses wraps around another library called Better Call to create endpoints.
+Better call is a simple ts web framework made by the same team behind Better Auth.

 plugin.ts